COVID-19: third of retirees fearful due to negative impact

-The material on the site is the copyright material of Lloyd O'Sullivan Financial Services.
-You may not copy, reproduce, republish, disassemble, decompile, reverse engineer, download, post, broadcast, transmit, make available to the public, or otherwise use Lloyd O'Sullivan Financial Services' content in any way except for your own personal, non-commercial use.
+The material on the site is the copyright material of Lloyd O'Sullivan Financial Services Limited.
+You may not copy, reproduce, republish, disassemble, decompile, reverse engineer, download, post, broadcast, transmit, make available to the public, or otherwise use Lloyd O'Sullivan Financial Services Limited content in any way except for your own personal, non-commercial use.
 This includes but is not limited to all individual fund manager data such as rankings of fund managers and ratings of fund managers.
-Lloyd O'Sullivan Financial Services does not accept any liability for your reliance upon, or any errors or omissions.
-Any other use of Lloyd O'Sullivan Financial Services' content requires the prior written permission of Lloyd O'Sullivan Financial Services.
+Lloyd O'Sullivan Financial Services Limited does not accept any liability for your reliance upon, or any errors or omissions.
+Any other use of Lloyd O'Sullivan Financial Services Limited content requires the prior written permission of Lloyd O'Sullivan Financial Services Limited.

-Lloyd O’Sullivan Financial Services is authorised and regulated by the Financial Conduct Authority no: 210664 and is bound by its rules.
+Lloyd O’Sullivan Financial Services Limited are authorised and regulated by the Financial Conduct Authority No 812732